lujiefsi/CrashTuner/othersysten.md

 >cd ~/CrashTuner/

 >vim ./conf/butterflyeffect.properties
+## start to analysis

-then repalce the content of butterflyeffect.properties by below code:
+First you need repalce the content of butterflyeffect.properties by below code:
 ```
 system = CASSANDRA
 version = 3.11.4